zedlopez/ifm/Writing with Inform.md

 {Linux:}The Index is accessible by typing "I" at the prompt, if you have set your browser.
 You can set the browser by typing "S" to get to the settings panel, and then "I" for the IDE panel.
 From the top-level Index you will be able to access Errors as well as other information.

-## The Skein
+## The Skein or Testing panel

 [ZL: possibly outdated; I don't know. https://inform7.atlassian.net/browse/I7-1945 ]::

-^^{user interface: Skein panel} ^^{Skein panel+ui+} ^^{user interface: Replay button} ^^{Replay button+ui+}
+^^{user interface: Skein panel} ^^{Skein panel+ui+} ^^{user interface: Testing panel} ^^{Testing panel+ui+} ^^{user interface: Replay button} ^^{Replay button+ui+}

 The Replay button demonstrates that Inform must be quietly remembering the commands typed into the last run through the story.
 In fact it remembers, and automatically organises, *every* previous run.

 Inform's approach to testing interactive fiction is to treat it as being like the analysis of other turn-based games, such as chess.
 It would be prohibitively difficult to work out every possible combination of moves: instead, we analyse those which go somewhere, and look for significant choices.
 Every Queen's Gambit begins with the same first three moves (1. d4, d5; 2. c4), but then there is a choice, as the next move decides whether we have a Queen's Gambit Accepted (dxc4) or Declined (e6).
 Books about chess often contain great tables of such openings, which run together for a while but eventually diverge.
 To learn chess, one must explore all of these variations.

-Inform's Skein panel is just such a table, built automatically.
-If we think of the list of typed commands as a thread, then the skein is (as the name suggests) braided together from all these threads.
-In the display, time begins at the top, with the **start** knot, and the threads of different play-throughs hang downwards from it.

-Double-clicking on a command translates the source afresh and replays the story from **start** down to that command, and then stops.
-We are then free to continue play by typing commands into the Story panel, of course, and these commands will automatically be recorded in the Skein as a new variation of play, diverging from the previous threads.

-The user interface for the Skein looks slightly different on different versions of the Inform apps (that is, the MacOS version is not quite the same as the Windows version, and so on), so this manual is not the best place to describe it.
+How this looks is different in different Inform apps, but this is usually presented in a panel called either Skein or Testing, which presents the "skein", a sort of braid made up of the threads of past commands and responses.
+Because the user interface looks slightly different on different versions of the Inform apps (that is, the MacOS version is not quite the same as the Windows version, and so on), this manual is not the best place to describe it.
 In any case, the best way to find out about it is probably to experiment.

 # The Source Text